 The Chairman has a key role in strategy development for the organisation and sets the direction and culture of the Board, facilitating effective contribution from Directors, maintaining constructive relations between Executive and Non-Executive Directors and ensuring that Directors receive accurate, timely and clear advice and information.
-The Chairman leads the annual Board evaluation with input from the individual Chairs of each Board sub-committee.
-Appointed Chair in 2018, Dr I.W.
-Griffiths was considered to be independent at that time.
+The Chairman leads the annual Board evaluation with input from the individual Chairs of each Board Sub-Committee.
+Appointed Chair in 2024, Mr S.M.
+Maddock was considered to be independent at that time.

-G. The Board should include and appropriate combination of Executive and Non-Executive (and, in particular, independent Non-Executive) Directors, such that no one individual or small group of individuals dominates the Board's decision-making.
+G. The Board should include an appropriate combination of Executive and Non-Executive (and, in particular, independent Non-Executive) Directors, such that no one individual or small group of individuals dominates the Board's decision-making.
 There should be a clear division of responsibilities between the leadership of the Board and the Executive leadership of the company's business.

-At 31 December 2023, the Board comprised five Non-Executive and three Executive Directors providing a balance of skills appropriate to the requirements of the business.
+At 31 December 2024, the Board comprised six Non-Executive and three Executive Directors providing a balance of skills appropriate to the requirements of the business.